FlyMandi/FlyMandi/10 - Automation/Basics.md

 //TODO

 [^1]: Using the Windows Terminal app is a great idea.
 It's a lot like a linux bash.
 It's like a modern combination of cmd & PowerShell.
-Install it by running ```winget install Microsoft.WindowsTerminal``` and you can read up on cool extra customization [here](https://learn.microsoft.com/en-us/windows/terminal/tutorials/custom-prompt-setup).
+Install it by running ```winget install Microsoft.WindowsTerminal``` and you can read up on cool extra customization [here](https://dev.to/ansonh/customize-beautify-your-windows-terminal-2022-edition-541l) and [here](https://learn.microsoft.com/en-us/windows/terminal/tutorials/custom-prompt-setup).

 [^2]: If you wanted to output the string "I make $$$", you'd have to put a backtick in front of every dollar sign.